-- 1. A list of the selected model's IVs with associated regression coefficients and statistics is displayed on the "Variable Statistics" subtab. - 2.
-A list of the selected model's evaluation metrics is shown on the "Model Statistics" subtab. - 3.
-The "Results" subtab will show two data series the model fits and observations versus the observation number.
-If observations are chronologically ordered, this is basically a time series plot of the two data series. - 4.
-The "Fitted vs Observed" subtab shows plots and tables based on model fitted values versus the observations.
+- 1. A list of the model's IVs with associated regression coefficients and statistics is displayed on the "Variable Statistics" subtab. - 2.
+A list of the model's evaluation metrics is shown on the "Model Statistics" subtab. - 3.
+The "Results" subtab will show the observations and model fits versus the observation number.
+If observations are chronologically ordered, this is basically a time series plot.

-- 5. The "ROC Curves" subtab shows a plot of the Receiver Operating Characteristic curve of each "Best Fits" model, as well as a table showing the computed AUC (area-under-the-curve) for each ROC (see Section 7.7). - 6.
+- 4. The "Fitted vs Observed" subtab can show plots and tables based on observations versus model fits. - 5.
+The "ROC Curves" subtab shows a plot of the Receiver Operating Characteristic curve of each "Best Fits" model, as well as a table showing the computed AUC (area-under-the-curve) for each ROC (see Section 7.7). - 6.
 Clicking on "View Report" generates a text report of model and variable statistics for the selected model. - 7.
-The "Residuals" subtab allows users to access the residual analysis functions of the application (see Section 7.8). - 8.
-The "MLR Prediction" tab will appear at the top, allowing users to proceed to the prediction component of the application.
+The "Residuals" tab will appear at the top, allowing users to proceed to the residual analysis component of the application. - 8.
+The "Prediction" tab will appear at the top, allowing users to proceed to the prediction component of the application.

-Note that selecting a different model from the "Best Fits" list updates the Variable and Model Statistics tables, as well as the information displayed on the "Results," "Fitted vs Observed," "ROC Curves" and "Residuals" subtabs.
+Note that selecting a different model from the "Best Fits" list updates the Variable and Model statistics tables and displays of the plotting subtabs.